JoshuaKGoldberg/Goldblog/content/blog/six-months-of-full-time-open-source/index.md

     -   I'm particularly happy with the work I did on [automating rule docs](https://github.com/typescript-eslint/typescript-eslint/pull/5593)
 -   Numerous bugfixes, documentation improvements, and features in [TypeStat](https://github.com/JoshuaKGoldberg/TypeStat)
 -   [Adding a Method Expression mutator to Stryker](https://github.com/stryker-mutator/stryker-js/pull/3508)
--   Taking over maintenance of [eslint-plugin-expect-type](https://github.com/JoshuaKGoldberg/eslint-plugin-expect-type) and fixed a few bugs
+-   Taking over maintenance of [eslint-plugin-expect-type](https://github.com/JoshuaKGoldberg/eslint-plugin-expect-type) and fixing a few bugs
 -   Sending a [couple bugfixes](https://github.com/microsoft/TypeScript/pulls?q=+is%3Apr+author%3AJoshuaKGoldberg+is%3Amerged+created%3A2022-02-28..2023-01-01) in TypeScript itself
 -   Releasing [learningtypescript.com](https://learningtypescript.com) with dozens of free articles and projects for TypeScript
 -   Releasing [chooseyourframework.dev](https://chooseyourframework.dev), which involved a whole suite of refactors and improvements to [EightBittr](https://github.com/FullScreenShenanigans/EightBittr)